kinderp/teaster/README.md

 # teaster

 Teaster: automate your dirty tester work and take time for a relaxing tea.

 # Introduction

+Here just some definitions to speak the same language.

 As a tester your work can be summarized in these steps: